Motherwell F.C.: 2010–present

 Brown helped the club finish 5th in the SPL and qualify for Europe.
-The 2010–11 season saw the club in the Europa League and they defeated Breidablik and Aalesunds before losing in the Play-off round to Odense preventing them from reaching the group stages of the competition.
+The 2010–11 season saw the club in the Europa League and they defeated Breiðablik and Aalesunds before losing in the Play-off round to Odense preventing them from reaching the group stages of the competition.
 Brown left Motherwell for Aberdeen on 10 December 2010.
 Stuart McCall was named as his successor.
 This season saw the club reach the Scottish Cup Final where they were defeated 3–0 by Celtic.

 The 2011–12 season saw Motherwell reach the qualifying round of the Champions League for the first time.
 They finished third, one place outside the normal two spots allocated to the SPL for the Champions League.
-However the club was awarded a place because the club that had finished above them, Rangers, went into liquidation and were prevented by UEFA from playing in European competitions.
+However the club was awarded a place because the club that had finished above them, Rangers, went into administration and were prevented by UEFA from playing in European competitions.
 In the draw for the 3rd qualification round of the Champions League Motherwell were drawn against Greek heavyweights Panathanaikos.
 This ended in disappointment as Motherwell were knocked out after losing 2–0 at home and then 3–0 away.
 The 2012–13 season brought even greater success in the SPL as the club finished 2nd in the table and once again qualified for the Europa League.
 It also saw striker Michael Higdon win the PFA Scotland Players' Player of the Year award.
 Goalkeeper Darren Randolph (second year running), defender Shaun Hutchinson and midfielder Nicky Law were selected for the PFA Scotland Team of the Year.